-So, I guess I’m not only sharing bits and pieces of my spring home but also how I get my house ready for spring.
+So, I’m not only sharing my spring home decor but also how I get my house ready for spring.

 There’s nothing like slipping under cool, crisp sheets after your bed is all clean and ready for spring.